bchoi13/CyberProjects/AD_DS/Administer_Active_Directory_Domain_Services.md

 		When prompted for Username and password, you will need use your domain controller account.
 Here are the example credentials:
 			Username: dcontroller
 			Password: Pa55word

 	Restart computer when prompted

-3. Let's confirm this domain assignment on TAILWIND-DC1.
+4. Let's confirm this domain assignment on TAILWIND-DC1.
 Go back to the DHCP list and find Address Leases.
 You should see TAILWIND-MBR1 as a leased computer!

 Same thing with Active Directory.
-Go to Active Directory Users and Computers.
-Under the Computers folder, you should see TAILWIND-MBR1.
+Go to Active Directory Users and Computers, and under the Computers folder, you should see TAILWIND-MBR1.